ibm-cloud-docs/watson-assistant/faqs.md

 {: faq-what-is-the-new-experience}
 {: faq}

 The new {{site.data.keyword.conversationshort}} is an improved way to build, publish, and improve virtual assistants.
 In the new experience, you use actions to build conversations.
-Actions is a simple way for anyone, developer or not, to create assistants.
+Actions are a simple way for anyone, developer or not, to create assistants.
 For more information, see the [Getting Started guide](https://www.ibm.com/blogs/watson/2021/12/getting-started-with-the-new-watson-assistant-part-i-the-build-guide/){: external} or the [documentation](/docs/watson-assistant) for the new experience.

 ### Why can't I see the assistants I made with classic {{site.data.keyword.conversationshort}} in the new experience?